policy Module

 Policy

-Calculate order quantity using the policy type specified in type.
-If type is None, return None.
+Calculate order quantity for the product using the policy type specified in type.
+If the node is single-product, product may be set to None and the function will determine the product automatically.
+If type is None, returns None.

 Parameters